NatDLo/chatbot/README.md

-# Natichat – Rental Web Chat Application
+# Natichat – Chat Application

-A small RAG-style chat app for rental services.
+A small RAG-style chat app.
 It provides:
 - A FastAPI backend that stores text chunks with OpenAI embeddings in a database and answers questions using retrieved context.
 - A simple static frontend with a chat UI and an admin UI to create/list embeddings.